 is not admissible in a proceeding before an arbitrator unless, during the course of the proceeding, the worker consents to the evidence being so admitted.

-[Section 204A inserted by No. 31 of 2011 s.
+[Section 204A inserted: No. 31 of 2011 s.
 9.]

 204. Privilege against self-incrimination

 (1) A person is not excused from complying with a requirement under this Division to answer a question, produce a document or other material, or furnish information, on the ground that the answer, the production of the document or other material, or the furnishing of the information, might incriminate the person or render the person liable to a penalty.